therabidbanana/s3upload/README.md

-S3Upload
+S3MultiUpload
 ========

 A jQuery plugin for direct upload to an Amazon S3 bucket.
+Modified from http://github.com/slaskis/s3upload to allow multiple files to be simultaneously uploaded.

-It works by replacing a file input with a html element overlaid with a transparent SWF.
+It works by replacing any element with a div overlaid with a transparent SWF.
 The same way [Flickr](http://www.flickr.com/photos/upload/) does it.

 By signing the request server side we also avoid the security issue of showing the Amazon AWS Access Id Key and Secure Key in plain text.
-A library for signing the request in Ruby is included, but the logic should be very easy to replicate in other languages like PHP or Python.
+A library for signing the request in Ruby is available in the S3Upload project : http://github.com/slaskis/s3upload

 The Javascript API also allows these callback functions:

-* onselect(info) 	- Called when a user has selected a file.
+* onselect(infoarray) 	- Called when a user has selected one or more files.
 * oncancel(info) 	- Called if the user decides to abort the file browsing.
 * onstart(info) 	- Called after the request has been signed and the file upload to S3 is starting.
 * onprogress(progress,info) - Called while uploading, "progress" being a float between 0 and 1 of the current upload progress.